 - 75-Ball is the most popular form of bingo in the United States and Canada and has also gained popularity on online bingo sites all over the world.

-We hope you’ve learned something new from our blog post.
-We welcome you to come and enjoy a game of bingo at The Membertou Entertainment Centre.
+We hope you’ve learned something new and welcome you to come and enjoy a game of bingo at The Membertou Entertainment Centre.

 Call the Bingo Hotline for more information at (902) 562-3999.